What is an Occupational Driver License?

 Austin, TX 78761-5999

-An occupational license will be issued once the request is processed, unless one of the following situations applies and the judge has not ordered the waiver of the waiting period:
+An occupational license will be issued once the request is processed, unless one of the following situations applies:

 - The occupational driver license is requested to operate a commercial motor vehicle.
 An occupational driver license cannot be issued for purposes of operating a commercial motor vehicle during a period of license suspension, revocation, cancellation or denial.